Matthias247/http2dotnet/readme.md

 for each `Connection` instance are configured directly thorugh the `Connection` constructor parameters.

-The most important arguments for the `ConnectionConfiguration` and `Connection` are:
+The most important arguments for the `Connection` are:
 - `inputStream`/`outputStream`: The `Connection` will will use the IO streams to read data from the remote side and send data to the remote side.
 The connection will take ownership of these streams and close the `OutputStream` when done.
+- `config`: The configuration for the connection, which is possibly also shared with other `Connection` instances.

+The most important arguments for the `ConnectionConfiguration` are:
 - `isServer`: Specifies whether the local side of the `Connection` represents a HTTP/2 server (`true`) or client (`false`).
-- `UseSettings`: The HTTP/2 settings that should be used. `Settings.Default` represents the default values from the HTTP/2 specification and should usually be a good choice.
 - `UseStreamListener`: This sets up the callback function that will be invoked every time a new Stream is initiated from the remote side.
 This means it is currently only required for HTTP/2 server applications.